RiptideNetworking/Riptide/README.md

 Riptide provides functionality for establishing connections and sending data back and forth, leaving it up to you to decide what data you want to send and when, which is ideal if you like to be in control of your code and know what's going on under the hood.

 Riptide is 100% free to use and only funded by [donations](https://github.com/sponsors/tom-weiland).

+For a tutorial on how to set up Riptide in your project, see [this video](https://youtu.be/6kWNZOFcFQw).

 ## Installation
 ### Unity